Ganesh-16-std/Personalized-Fitness-Plan-Generator-/Milestone2/README.md

 https://huggingface.co/spaces/saiganesh2004/FitPlan-AI-module2

-🎯 Objective of the Milestone
+🎯 Objective of the Milestone :

 The primary objective of Milestone 2 is to develop an interactive web application that generates personalized 5-day workout plans using a Large Language Model (LLM).
 The application takes user inputs such as age, gender, height, weight, fitness goals, available equipment, and fitness level to create customized fitness recommendations.

-Key Goals:
+Key Goals :

 Collect comprehensive user fitness data through an intuitive form

 Calculate BMI and provide health category classification